waydabber/BetterDisplay/README.md

 - Available instantly
 - It is free ([donations accepted](https://opencollective.com/betterdummy)). :)

-The app is also useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS - as in some cases this could be rather limiting (this affects many UltraWide displays).
+The app is also useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS - as in some cases this could be rather limiting (this affects many Wide or UltraWide displays).

 ## Usage